Marie-Jade Lauriault: 2025–26 season: Milano Cortina Olympics

 In August, it was announced that Lauriault/Le Gac had added Scott Moir, Madison Hubbell, and Adrián Díaz to their coaching team and would make frequent trips to London, Ontario to work with them.

 The duo started the season by winning silver at the 2025 Lake Placid Ice Dance International.
+They then went on to compete on the 2025–26 Challenger Series, winning gold at the 2025 CS Kinoshita Group Cup and bronze at the 2025 CS Nebelhorn Trophy.